What is a Personal Loan?

 If you are a Non-Resident, you can still apply for an Unsecured or Secured Temporary Resident Personal Loan.
 These will generally have higher rates and require more documentation, and there will be fewer lenders to choose from.

 Personal loans are one of the most common types of personal finance, and are offered by the majority of lenders in Australia.
-For borrowers, understanding how personal loans work and how to compare personal loans is a vital part of the pre-application process.
+For borrowers, understanding how they work and how to compare offers is a vital part of the pre-application process.

 It’s recommended that before committing to any personal loan application, you engage a qualified financial advisor to assess your personal circumstances and advise on the most appropriate loan for your financial situation.